verana-labs/verifiable-trust-spec/spec.md

 - [CIT-1] A [[ref: VS]] or a [[ref: VUA]] CAN be offered [VT-CRED] VT Credentials.
 - [CIT-2] A [[ref: VS]] or a [[ref: VUA]] MUST NOT be offered credentials that are not compliant with [VT-CRED].
-- [CIT-3] When a [[ref: VS]] is offered a credential, it MUST verify that the issuer is authorized by the Ecosystem that controls the schema to issue a credential of this schema.
+- [CIT-3] When a [[ref: VS]] or a [[ref: VUA]] is offered a credential, it MUST verify that the issuer is authorized by the Ecosystem that controls the schema to issue a credential of this schema.

 ### [PRT] Presentation Requested to

 - [PRT-1] A [[ref: VS]] or a [[ref: VUA]] CAN request presentation of [VT-CRED] VT Credentials
 - [PRT-2] A [[ref: VS]] or a [[ref: VUA]] MUST NOT request presentation of credentials that are not compliant with [VT-CRED].
-- [PRT-3] When a [[ref: VS]] receives a presentation request, before presenting a credential, it MUST verify that the verifier is authorized by the Ecosystem that controls the schema to verify the requested credential of this schema.
+- [PRT-3] When a [[ref: VS]] or a [[ref: VUA]] receives a presentation request, before presenting a credential, it MUST verify that the verifier is authorized by the Ecosystem that controls the schema to verify the requested credential of this schema.

 ### [VS-CONN-VS] Requirements for a VS to accept a connection from another service